starpep-web/web-frontend/README.md

 To start development, make sure you're using Node version `16.15.1` which is the [LTS version at the time of writing](https://nodejs.org/en/about/releases/).
 You can use [nvm](https://github.com/nvm-sh/nvm) to allow for multiple node versions in your machine.

+You will also need [Docker](https://www.docker.com/) to create a development environment in your machine to have access to the required services for development.

 ### First Steps

 First, clone this repo: